hworld/splashofgray/README.md

 splashofgray
 ============

-Splash of gray theme for sublime and terminator.
+Splash of gray theme for sublime.